 The process generally works like this:

 - Determine how much you can afford to spend on a home.
-Try our home affordability calculator to give you some guidance.

 - Make a plan for saving for a house.
 You may need to take some time to save up money for a down payment.
 If you're finding it challenging to pay for any recurring bills on your current budget, such as those for credit cards or your car, then you may want to consider waiting to buy a home until you feel more certain about your finances.